pd/bzork/README.md

 should enable it to run on any browser currently supporting JS typed arrays (FF4+, Chrome 7+, dunno which Safaris but presumably some if they are keeping their WebKit up to date).

-Support for browsers with JS typed arrays may or may not come, depending on whether I get around to coding support for writing into jDataView or some such.
+Support for browsers without JS typed arrays may or may not come, depending on whether I get around to coding support for writing into jDataView or some such.

 Reference Materials